 Access controls enable the protection of security assets by restricting access to systems and data by users, applications and other systems.
 It's not glamorous, but without a doubt, the tenants of sound access control are the cornerstone of any enterprise information security program.

 In this CISSP Essentials Security School lesson, Domain 2, Access Control, expert CISSP exam trainer Shon Harris details why access controls are essential in regulating how users and systems interact with resources.

-In addition to this introductory page, this lesson features an in-depth domain spotlight article, two all-new full-length video tutorials, and a 15-question quiz with sample exam questions that model the new, interactive nature of the CISSP exam.
+In addition to this introductory page, this lesson features an in-depth domain spotlight article, two full-length video tutorials, and a 15-question quiz with sample exam questions that model the interactive nature of the CISSP exam.

 ABOUT CISSP ESSENTIALS

 SearchSecurity's CISSP Essentials series of CISSP certification training lessons offers a comprehensive introduction to not only the CISSP exam, but also the knowledge needed to succeed in the information security profession.
 Each lesson, which contains a spotlight article, one or more video lectures and a practice quiz, corresponds to a specific domain in the CISSP exam's "Common Body of Knowledge" -- the essential elements each CISSP-certified practitioner must know.

 Domain 2 spotlight article